cx-cloud-101/speedtest-workshop/azure/scheduling-speedtests.md

 Read RUN_SPEEDTEST
 ------------------
-_Finally we need to update SpeedTestLogger to trigger a new speedtest when given a run-speedtest message from the service bus._
+Finally we need to update SpeedTestLogger to trigger a new speedtest when given a run-speedtest message from the service bus.

 1. Add the package Microsoft.Azure.ServiceBus to SpeedTestLogger with `dotnet add package Microsoft.Azure.ServiceBus --version 3.1.1`
 2. Update SpeedTestLogger to trigger speedtests when it receives a "RUN_SPEEDTEST"-message.
 [This section in the documentation](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions#5-receive-messages-from-the-subscription) describes how you can go about receiving messages from service bus.
 If you're stuck, have a quick look at [this example implementation](https://github.com/cx-cloud-101/az-speedtest-logger/blob/master/SpeedTestLogger/Program.cs).
-3. You might want to update LoggerConfiguration to handle the Service Bus connection string.
+3. You might want to update LoggerConfiguration to handle the service bus connection string.